UAE national holidays 2018 - April 13 will mark the Israa and Miaraj night, while Eid Al Fitr is expected to take place on June 14

 As for December 2 of each year, the country celebrates the UAE National Day, when the seven emirates united as one.

-The above dates are not confirmed, and are only set by official authorities closer to date, once definite.
+The dates are not confirmed, and are only set by official authorities closer to date, once definite.